 You may need an EP study:

-Sometimes an EP study is conducted before implantable cardioverter/defibrillator (ICD) placement to determine which device is best and afterwards to monitor treatment success.
+Sometimes, an EP study is conducted before implantable cardioverter/defibrillator (ICD) placement to determine which device is best, and then afterward to monitor treatment success.

 How Should I Prepare for the EP Study?